mauro7inf/offtonic-audioplayer/README.md

 #### `connector` and `disconnector` — *string* (optional)
 The values are method names that get called when `connectProperty` and `disconnectProperty()` are called.  `AudioComponent` assumes that properties that need it (those that have `isAudioParam` set to `true`, for example, or `inputIndex` set to a non-negative number) possess a `connectTo()` method that connects the property's `node` field to the primary component's `node` field, as well as a `disconnectFrom()` method to undo this.
 These `node` fields are `AudioNode` instances, whether native nodes or `AudioWorkletNode`s, and they work as prescribed in the Web Audio API docs.
 If you need any special behavior, perhaps because you're connecting to a node other than the component's `node` field, you should provide `connector` and/or `disconnector` methods for the property.

+#### `cleaner` — *string* (optional)
+The value is a method name that gets called when `cleanupProperty()` is called, with the goal of freeing resources associated with this property.  `Component` provides `genericCleaner()` that does the basics, but if you need more functionality, or if your property works differently from the default way of handling them, you can provide a cleaner.

 #### `isAudioParam` — *boolean* (optional) — default `false`
 #### `paramName` — *string* (optional) — default value is the value of the `name` property
 Indicates that a property represents an `AudioParam`, a parameter of an `AudioNode` named `paramName` (see the Web Audio API docs).
 This means that the value must either be a number or an `AudioComponent` with a `connectTo()` method that connects some `AudioNode` (which provides numbers at the audio rate) to the `AudioParam`.
 In addition, if the `node` is an `AudioWorkletNode` and the value of this property is a number, that number will be added to the `options.parameterData` object when creating the node as its initial value.

 #### `isProcessorOption` — *boolean* (optional) — default `false`
+#### `processorOptionName` — *string* (optional) — default value is the value of the `name` property
-Indicates that a property value should be passed to the constructor of the `AudioComponent`'s `AudioWorkletNode` node; it will be added to `options.processorOptions`.
+Indicates that a property value should be passed to the constructor of the `AudioComponent`'s `AudioWorkletNode` node; it will be added to `options.processorOptions` under a key specified by `processorOptionName` if that is present or just the `name` property if not.
 The value can typically be anything, but objects get copied using the structured clone algorithm, which does not allow functions, so it's actually fairly limited.

 #### `inputIndex` — *number* (optional)
 Indicates which input on the audio component's `node` field this property should connect to.
 The property must be an audio component, since `AudioNode` inputs must be other `AudioNode`s.
 If `inputIndex` is not provided, it's assumed that the property is not connecting to an input on the `node` field.